mys-lang/mys/README.rst

 ===

-The Mys (/maɪs/) programming language - an attempt to create a statically typed Python-like language that produces fast binaries.
+The Mys (/maɪs/) programming language - an attempt to create a statically typed compiled Python-like language that produces fast binaries.

 Mys is heavily inspired by Python's syntax and Rust's packaging.